MIDDLEBURY GREENWAY LETTERBOX:

 Directions: Take exit 17 off of I-84.

 Westbound; The exit brings you right onto Route 64 west.
 When you reach the junction of Route 63, continue straight on Route 64 for 1.3 miles and turn left onto Chase Rd for the Chase Road parking lot.
-Continue along Route 64 until you reach the top of the hill above the entrance to Quassy Amusement Park on your right.
+Continue along Route 64 to the junction of Route 188.
+Continue right along Route 64 for less then a mile.
 The Route 64 parking lot will be on your left.
-Itís gravel and has a large sign board.
-Meadowview Park is located south on Route 188, just past the junction with Route 64.
-Donít take the first turn onto Route 188 off of Route 64, as this is the northern junction.
+It’s gravel and has a large sign board.

 Eastbound; Take a left off the exit onto Route 63.
-Proceed underneath the underpass to the junction of Route 64.
-See above directions.
+Proceed underneath I-84 to Route 64 and turn left.
+See directions above.

-The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury Woodbury.
+The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury to Woodbury.
 It was built in 1908 by the Connecticut Company and closed in 1930.
-In 1992, the route was turned into a multi-use trail and has been improved upon yearly.
-It is now almost fully paved, except for a short Ĺ mile section.
+In 1992, the route was turned into a multi-use trail.
 For the most part, it parallels Route 64, with extensive landscaping, fencing, granite benches and a babbling brook.
 Most road crossings have crosswalks, but there are some steep inclines along the route.

-Starting alongside Route 63, just before you travel under the I-84 underpass.
-The trail heads northwest away from Route 63 and soon parallels Route 64 in a more or less east-west direction.
-After a mile youíll come to a nice brick patio area with benches for a quick rest.
-Another Ĺ mile brings you to the Chase Road parking lot.
-After traveling 2 ĺ miles you come to a newly completed tunnel underneath Route 188.
+Starting from the junction of Route 63 and Woodside Ave; The paved trail heads northwest away from Route 63 and soon parallels Route 64 in a more or less east-west direction.
+After a mile you’ll come to a nice brick patio area with benches for a quick rest.
+Another ½ mile brings you to the Chase Road parking lot.
+After traveling 2 ¾ miles you come to a tunnel underneath Route 188.
 Next to the benches is a stone opening, circa 1907, that I believe to be an old trolley stop.
 Proceed through the tunnel and up an incline.
 As your descending down the other side, look for a grassy area with a granite bench on your left.
-If the trail turns to gravel, youíve gone too far.
+If the trail turns to gravel, you’ve gone too far.
 From the bench, take a reading of 106 degrees.
 Sight a large, fern covered boulder on the hillside.
 A dead tree is lying across the top of the boulder.
 Go to the trunk end of the tree and look underneath where it overhangs.
 There will be a small rock on top of a large rock.
 Remove both these rocks, reach inside and grab the Middlebury Greenway Letterbox.
 Please replace rocks as you found them.
-Continuing along the trail, you'll come to the intersection of Routes 64 &188, where the trail crosses the road and follows Route 64.
+Continuing along the trail, you'll come to the intersection of Routes 64 &188, where the trail crosses the road and follows Route 64 at 3.4 miles.
 You pass above Meadowview Park, where there is a rest room pavilion and further along, below to your left is Lake Elise.
 You descend down, then up a hill and as you are going around a curve, look to your right across the road to spot another old trolley stop made of stones.
-As you crest this hill, on your left will be the gravel, Route 64 parking lot, along with a sign post.
-You may descend down the hill for another 0.3 miles to the Quassy Ball Fields, where the trail ends.
+As you crest this hill, on your left will be the gravel, Route 64 parking lot, along with a sign post at 4.2 miles.
+You may descend down the hill for another 0.3 miles to the Quassapaug Fields, where the trail ends after 4.5 miles.
 Across the road is the Quassy Amusement Park, fronting Lake Quassapaug.

 CLICK HERE FOR MAP